aelzenaar/ncea-notes/unibooks.md

    be accessible to the layperson.
 What I would like to see is a book like this that makes explicit the actual links with point-set topology.
 (514.3 W39)
  * Marta Sved, _Journey into Geometries_.
 This is a very strange book which motivates non-Euclidean geometry (hyperbolic geometry in particular) with the characters of Alice in Wonderland.
 It's well worth the read.
 (516.0076 S96)
+ * Serge Lang and Gene Murrow, _Geometry: A High School Course_.
+Wait, a Lang book for high school students?!
+(Please allow me to repeat the standard
+   joke: the reason Bourbaki stopped writing new textbooks is that he realised Lang was just one person.)
+In all seriousness, all high school geometry texts that I know of are terrible, but this is the least so.
+(516 L27)

+## Differential geometry
+ * Manfred do Carmo, _Differential Geometry of Curves and Surfaces_.
+Differential geometry, without any more machinery than multivariable calculus.
+Quite dry and very computational.
+This is actually useful for physics (in particular, PHYSICS 201).
+(516.36 C28Y)
+ * Michael Spivak, _A Comprehensive Introduction to Differential Geometry_.
+Five volumes of painfully typeset beautiful geometry.
+10/10 would etc. etc. (516.36 S76)

 ## Books I want to get around to reading and/or writing about here
  * George F. Simmons, _Differential Equations with Applications and Historical Notes_.